 2) It would also greatly help if the usage of notation is made consistent throughout the paper.
 For instance, in the figures and the equations in the main text (Equations 1-3), disinhibition is denoted as D, but in the methods (Equations 5-8) and the supplementary figures (Figure 2, Supplementary Figure 1) it is denoted as 'I'.

 We thank the Reviewer for pointing this issue out.
 This confusion arose in the original manuscript because the equations in the Methods referred to a more general expanded version of the model, from which we derived the circuit model presented in the paper (LDDM).
-As we note in the reply to the Public Review above, we have corrected the Equations 5-8 to become Equations 5-9, to convey our idea more clearly.
-We added D units to the testing motifs, separated from the I units in the old version.
-D units represent disinhibition modules and I units represent inhibitory modules for cross inhibition (in the expanded models, prior to reduction to the currently studied LDDM).
-In the revised version, the meaning of D units is now consistent throughout the Results and the Methods sections.
-Please see the revised Methods (p.
-XX).
+As we note in the reply to the Public Review above, we have corrected the Equations 5-8 to become Equations 28-32, to convey our idea more clearly.
+In the expanded models, we added D units to the testing motifs, separated from the I units in the old version.
+D units represent disinhibition modules for local disinhibition and I units represent inhibitory modules for cross inhibition.
+In the revised version, the meaning of D units in the expanded models is now consistent with the meaning of D units in the LDDM, throughout the Results and the Methods sections.
+Please see the revised Methods (pp. 58-60).

 3) I appreciate that the authors also studied a more general and 'extended' version of their model (of which the LDDM is a special case) and explore how it behaves in different regions of parameter space (Figure 2, Supplementary Figure 1).
 However, I found the general description of their extended model quite confusing, particularly, some of the design choices.
 For instance, the extended model consists of additional excitatory units (E) that are referred to as 'gain control boost loops'.
 These are never mentioned in the main text and their purpose for the overall story of the paper seems somewhat unclear to me.
 Since the R units already have projections to both 'local' and 'lateral' gain units (through 'omega', Fig 2A), couldn't the E units simply be replaced by stronger self-recurrence on the R units?

 We apologize for any confusion in the original version of the manuscript, which likely arose because the previous version overemphasized the role of the extended model.
 Our paper focuses on the LDDM: a simple lateral inhibition model with recurrent excitation and an activatable within-option disinhibition.
-However, to emphasize that this model architecture was not selected in an arbitrary fashion, we included a brief synopsis of how we narrowed down a broader range of possible models to the version characterized in the rest of the paper (LDDM), based on desired functional characteristics (e.g. WTA activity).
+However, to emphasize that this model architecture was not selected in an arbitrary fashion, we included a brief synopsis of how we narrowed down a broader range of possible models to the version characterized in the rest of the paper (LDDM), based on desired functional characteristics (e.g., WTA activity).

 The presentation of the extended version of the model is intended to show all possible modifications that were tested, and eliminated, before we settled on the LDDM architecture.
 In the main text, we do not discuss other motifs in the service of the readability of the paper.
 We realize that there were also some problems with notation inconsistency between the original Methods section and the original Results section.
-We have now corrected these notation problems, as we mentioned above (see response to Reviewer 3, point 2).
+We have now corrected these notation problems, as we mentioned in the above point and in Public Review.